jmbruel/netlify/content/authors/jmb/_index.md

 Jean-Michel Bruel has been head of the {{< smart >}} team of the {{< irit >}} CNRS laboratory until September 2021.
 His research areas include the development of software-intensive Cyber-Physical Systems, and methods/model/language integration, with a focus on Requirements and Model-Based Systems Engineering.
-He has defended his "_Habilitation à Diriger des Recherches_" in December 2006 and obtained in 2008 a full professor position at the {{< univtlse >}}.
+He defended his "_Habilitation à Diriger des Recherches_" in December 2006 and obtained in 2008 a full professor position at the {{< univtlse >}}.
 He has been Laboratory Representative for the {{< ut2j >}} from 2016 to 2020.
 He is now  head of the Computer Science department of the {{< iut-blagnac >}}
-and member of the Strategic Research Committee of the {{< irit >}} CNRS laboratory since 2021.
+and has been a member of the Strategic Research Committee of the {{< irit >}} CNRS laboratory since 2021.
 He is the holder of the Chair of Model-Driven Systems Engineering between {{< airbus >}} and {{< ut2j >}} since 2022 and joined the
 {{< ipal >}} in 2023.